 Don't let a busy schedule get in the way of studying these lessons.
 This chapter is accessible 24/7 via any computer or mobile device with an Internet connection, enabling you to study whenever and wherever your schedule permits.
 Choose the lessons that cover topics you need to understand most, and test your knowledge of those topics by taking short quizzes.
 When ready, use our practice exam to ensure you have a comprehensive understanding of student guidance and behavioral management.

 1. Managing Classroom Behaviors of Young Children

-In this lesson, we will learn about managing the behaviors of young children within the classroom context.
-We will highlight challenges, and we will identify strategies that will help teachers and child-care workers.
+In this lesson, we'll learn about managing the behaviors of young children within the classroom context.
+We'll highlight challenges, and we'll identify strategies that can help teachers and childcare workers address behavioral issues.